Alzamer/crackme-writeups/Practical Reverse Engineering.md

 I think this function, from lines 01 to 07, determines the length of the string passed as an argument - I've tried this interesting formula from lines 05 to 07 on some sample strings, and it gives the correct string length every time - I didn't know that before.
 OK, so our string length is stored in ecx, and in lines 08 to 10 we're simply overwriting the string [ebp+8] with a value stored in [ebp+0Ch].

+### Exercise 1, page 36
+`call` pushes the next instruction to the stack, and jumps to specified address `ret` pops the return address from the stack and jumps there

+Unfortunately, eip is a special register, and we can't get access to it's value using conventional methods (ie. `mov eax, eip`).
+However, there is a trick to get its value

+**01:** `get: mov eax, [esp]`
+**02:** `ret`
+**03:** `call get`

+When we're calling get at line 03, we are pushing the address of the next instruction, and then we're jumping to get label - then we're dereferencing esp, which points at the top of the stack.
+So far, our stack contains only the value of the return code, which is equal to the eip value we had when the program was at 03 line.